Features, book reviews & personal essays

 The Invisible Walls, A Meditation on Work and Being (The Markaz Review)

-In which an Arab translator and writer reflects on her work experiences at home and abroad, and on the meaning of everything in a time when much confusion reigns
+An Arab translator and writer reflects on her work experiences at home and abroad, and on the meaning of everything in a time when much confusion reigns.

 Teaching Arabic to kids: How families are putting the fun back into reading (Middle East Eye)